AlexBot1974/edu_app/README.md

 to run bot install the following libs:

-import pandas as pd
+-import pandas as pd

-import re  #for regular expression import pickle import telebot
+-import re  #for regular expression

+-import pickle

+-import telebot
 #!pip install PyTelegramBotAPI if nessesery